 Move your feet before you eat by joining a turkey trot on Thanksgiving morning.

-We rounded up the best ways to spend Thanksgiving week in the Bay Area including volunteer events, World Cup watch parties, seasonal cocktails, The Godfather with the SF Symphony, the Black Women's Roots Festival, and the debut of San Francisco's new Central Subway.
+We rounded up the best ways to spend the holiday week in the Bay Area including volunteer events, The Lion King at the Orpheum, Ellie Goulding with the San Francisco Symphony, comedy shows, and more.

 The best way to prepare for the 5,000 calories headed your way on Thanksgiving Day is to hit a morning Turkey Trot.
 From Oakland to Santa Rosa and everywhere in between, waddle your way to the finish line and find your local Turkey Trot at runguides.com.